CDTProcurement/adpq/README.md

 ![The great Seal of the State of California](GreatSeal.png)
-# Pre-Qualified Vendor Pool for Agile Develoopment - Digital Services Refresh
+# Pre-Qualified Vendor Pool for Agile Development - Digital Services 2018 Refresh

 In February 2018, the California Department of Technology (CDT) will conduct a Request for Interest (RFI) to refresh the Pre-Qualified Vendor Pool for Agile Development - Digital Services (PQVP AD-DS) that was established in July 2016.